GoppeltM/WorkItOut-game/docs/meta.md

 but of course the leader's decision may not be in your own interest.

 ## Conflict of interest
-As long as anyone agree on the same goal (e.g. return of invest), it is easy to cooperate.
+As long as all agree on the same goal (e.g. return of invest), it is easy to cooperate.
 If anyone has completely different goals
 (e.g. one wants to gain as much as possible, the other one wants to ruin the project), conflicts will end up as two opposing forces that are unable to cooperate.